MinSikMoon/git-imager/README.md

 # git-imager
-detect base64 raw img data tag and upload it to github repository, finally you can get converted HTML img src with github image url.
+detect img tags in HTML with base64-data and upload images to github repository, finally you can get HTML with img tags that base64 data converted to github-url.